 On the Heath itself I saw Green Woodpecker, Reed Bunting and a Song Thrush before I jumped back into the car and headed for Weymouth.
 It was now 12 noon, I had notched up 61 species in my quest for the magic 100.
 However, I knew that bad weather was on its way, I could see more dark clouds in the distance heading my way.

 WEYMOUTH – LODMORE

-By the time I got to Lodmore it was raining lightly and I had added Collared Dove, Common Buzzard and Lesser Black-backed Gull.
+By the time I got to Lodmore it was raining lightly and I added Collared Dove, Common Buzzard and Lesser Black-backed Gull.
 At Lodmore I jumped out of the car for approximately 5 minutes, a quick scan from a side road added Shoveler and Common Coot.

 WEYMOUTH – RADIPOLE LAKE

 A similar situation occurred at Radipole Lake, except that I jumped out for a little bit longer.
 From the visitor’s centre I added Mediterranean Gull, Common Gull and a cup of coffee.
 The rain came down harder as I reach Portland Harbour.